lanl/benchmarks/doc/sphinx/5_kokkos_lammps_hippynn/kokkos_lammps_hippynn.rst

 Purpose
 =======

 To benchmark perfromance of Lammps driven Molecular Dynamics.
-The problem configured in this test is a small Ag model built using the data included in the Alegro paper (DOI: )
+The problem configured in this test is a small Ag model built using the data included in the Allegro paper (DOI: https://doi.org/10.1038/s41467-023-36329-y)

 Characteristics
 ===============